 Today, the young professional has 4 years of experience in exploration and oilfield development.

 Mutual support: a commitment required

 Objectives targeted are only reachable when team members are united and supportive.
 Between the launch of the project and its start-up, there are countless tasks, actions, processes and details to be checked.
 Knowledge, expertise, tasks are the results of inputs from a great number of people, each of them playing their part.
 Every action is equally important for the final objective.
 Synchronization, understanding, discipline and respect for each other’s work are crucial between team members.

-In order to perform her job, Mpanda depends on drilling programs sent from onshore, on the Drilling Fluid Superintendent’s feedback and on reports from Drilling Department.
+In order to perform her job, Mpanda depends on drilling programs sent from onshore, the Drilling Fluid Superintendent’s feedback, and reports from Drilling Department.
 Once she has gathered and reviewed everybody’s contribution, she can decide what to do and how to do it.

 "Respect and mutual support are key qualities in this segment”, says Mpanda.